Ways to Reduce Food Waste… With The Food You Have:

 Choose plastic-free produce and food.
 Look for items in recyclable packaging, like paper or card, or food that comes in tins, which are easily recycled.

 Buy your dry goods in refill shops.
 We love refill shopping!
-Our toddler loves to weigh the jars and attach the labels for the till.
+Our little ones love to weigh the jars and attach the labels for the till.
 It’s a great way to cut plastic out of your shopping, you take your own containers (we use glass jars, some new and some reused jam jars, but it could be any kind of container) and fill up with rice, flour, beans, cereal, all sorts!

 Don’t buy individual servings of food.
 Buy larger servings and portion them out at home.
 Buying in bulk and avoiding individual portions in plastic packaging, can save you money as well as reducing your plastic waste.